 I am an international applicant.
 Do I need to take the TOEFL or IELTS?

 The policy regarding language requirements states, "Applicants whose native language or language of the home is not English must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam."
 Exemptions from the English Language Proficiency Requirement are granted for those individuals who have received a degree from an accredited institution in the U.S. or other nationally recognized university in a country where their education was conducted in English (see the list of approved countries on the Graduate School website under "Exemptions from English Language Proficiency Requirement").
 Students who receive an exemption are not required to submit an English proficiency exam.

 Is there any special information for international applicants?

-International applicants are expected to have studied for at least one year in the United States and preferably have received an undergraduate (BA, BS) or graduate (MA, MS) degree from a US institution of higher learning before applying to the program.
+International applicants are encouraged to have studied for at least one year in the United States and preferably have received an undergraduate (BA, BS) or graduate (MA, MS) degree from a U.S. institution of higher learning before applying to the program.
 Additional information for international applicants may be found through the Graduate School.

 My GRE scores have expired.
 Can I send you my old report?

 If your GRE scores have expired, you will need to retake the exam and have the testing agency mail the new report.